Ese973/GeneScore/README.md

 ### Notes
 Please note that this was created as personal project.
-Refrining the pipeline in the future will include experimenting with other algorithms, updating preprocessing step to adjust for non traditional rsids, and implementing functions for easier reproducability.
+Refining the pipeline in the future will include experimenting with other algorithms, updating preprocessing step to adjust for non traditional rsids, and implementing functions for easier reproducability.